-Underground Directional Drilling is a three-week program prepares participants for careers in horizontal directional drilling/boring.
+Underground Directional Drilling is a four-week program preparing participants for careers in horizontal directional drilling/boring.
 This is a process used by utility companies to install pipe, conduit, or cables underground without the need to dig trenches.
 Utilizing curriculum designed by industry, participants have the opportunity to successfully complete the training needed to safely operate and maintain the Horizontal Directional Drilling (HDD) equipment.
-Pricing for the program is currently not finalized, but the first year of the program's students will have the cost covered by the Office of Skills Development.
+Pricing for the program is \$2,800.
+Currently, Arkansas residents will have the cost covered by the Office of Skills Development.